mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/JTAS-02.md

 #### Purification Globe

-This 30 centimetres silver sphere is able to create a safe zone where most organic life is able to survive.
+This 30 centimeters silver sphere is able to create a safe zone where most organic life is able to survive.
 Once activated, the sphere neutralises all toxins, bacteria and viruses, which would be harmful to the Traveller holding the sphere.
 It also screens out harmful radiation and is able to modify the temperature – up or down – by as much as 200 degrees kelvin, in order to best suit the needs of its owner.

-The range of these purification effects extend as much as three metres in all directions from the globe.
+The range of these purification effects extend as much as three meters in all directions from the globe.

 The globe cannot produce gas – it may only filter an existing atmosphere of harmful microbes and such like – so it cannot protect a Traveller from vacuum or within an atmosphere, which is itself unable to sustain the wielder.